jenkins-x/jx/README.md

 We welcome your contributions.

-If you're looking to build from source or get started hacking on jx, please see the [Contributing Guide](https://jenkins-x.io/docs/contributing/code/) on the Jenkins X website.
+If you're looking to build from source or get started hacking on jx, please see the [CONTRIBUTING.MD](CONTRIBUTING.MD) or our [Contributing Guide](https://jenkins-x.io/docs/contributing/code/) on the Jenkins X website.

 [![](https://codescene.io/projects/4772/status.svg) Get more details at **codescene.io**.](https://codescene.io/projects/4772/jobs/latest-successful/results)

-[hacking]: docs/contributing/hacking.md

 [experiments]: docs/contributing/experiments.md